DuncanCragg/OnexOS/README-game.md

 roll faster and faster down the street from the top of the hill.
 Make a game of skittles or a game where you try to build a tower without it falling over.
 Because there's only one world, you can just sew these together into a game park, where your skittle balls can also knock over your tower!
+You can create a drawbridge for your castle pulled up on chains wrapped around pulleys.

 You can actually put in a special link from a door object to a button object so that pushing or standing on the button opens the door.